SpenceKonde/megaTinyCore/megaavr/libraries/Logic/README.md

 ```

 ## Think outside the box
 To consider the CCL system as simply a built-in multifunction gate IC is to greatly undersell it.
 The true power of the CCL is in it's ability to use events directly, and to take inputs from almost everything.
 Even doing neat stuff like the above 0xD4 truth table on an even-numbered logic block with input 2 set to feedback to make an R/S latch without using the second logic block is only scratching the surface of what these can do!
-Taking that a step farther... you could then use the odd-numbered logic block with that same feedback to, say, switch between two waveforms being output by one of the PWM timers...
+Taking that a step farther... you could then use the odd-numbered logic block with that same feedback to, say, switch between two waveforms being output by one of the PWM timers... see the [Tricks and Tips page](Tricks_and_Tips.md)

 ## Note on terminology
 Yes, technically, C++ doesn't have "properties" or "methods" - these are "member variables" and "member functions" in C++ parlance.
 They mean the same thing.
 I've chosen to use the more familiar, preseent day terminology.